zeropointnine/tts-audiobook-tool/README.md

 # Oute TTS model configuration

-This project relies on the [oute-tts](https://github.com/edwko/OuteTTS) reference project, which allows for utilizing different quantizations of the Oute-1B model, different backends, etc.
+This project relies on the oute-tts reference project, which allows for utilizing different quantizations of the Oute-1B model, different backends, etc.

 To change these settings, hand-edit the Python file `model_config.py`.
 Please refer to the [OuteTTS project](https://github.com/edwko/OuteTTS)'s README and related documentation to find out what the possible values are.

+For *Mac with Apple silicon*: Definitely start by replacing the default value, `backend=outetts.Backend.HF` with `backend=outetts.Backend.LLAMACPP`.

-For optimal hardware acceleration, consider installing flash attention as well.
+For CUDA systems, consider installing flash attention for an additional boost in inference speed.

 # Usage notes